 Students who graduate from this program will be able to:

 Due to the nature of this degree, the vast majority of students are already employed when they are accepted into the program.
-In many fields, a degree is required for advancement in that field and the General Studies degree affords students that opportunity.
+In many fields, a degree is required for advancement in that field and the Technical Studies degree affords students that opportunity.

 Technical Studies Degree